dnslink-std/test/README.md

 The list of rules that an implementation needs to cover is defined in [`./integration-tests.js`](./integration-tests.js).

-## Offline support
+## Built-in DNS server

-`dnslink-test` comes automatically with a dns server that is run on the localhost's udp and tcp port, as well as a dns-over-https compatible endpoint (thought its a regular http endpoint).
+`dnslink-test` comes automatically with a DNS server that is run on the localhost's UDP and TCP ports, as well as a DNS-overHTTPS compatible endpoint (thought its a regular HTTP endpoint).

 The implementation tested receives a second argument which contains a JSON object.
 Looking like this: